TysonAndre/php-src-ast-analysis/README.md

    If the union type outputted by `process_types` contains `null`, then it's likely to be incorrect.

-   - TODO: Distinguish between absense of a return statement and an explicit return such as a `RETURN_NULL;` macro, when possible.
+   - TODO: Distinguish between absence of a return statement and an explicit return such as a `RETURN_NULL;` macro, when possible.
    - TODO: Check for constructs that throw exceptions and don't infer union types for those in `check_asts.py`

    If `../phan/src/Phan/Language/Internal/FunctionSignatureMapReal.php` exists, this will print the union types which were missing from it.
 (Signatures containing `null` are likely to be incorrect.)